aricaldeira/pyspread/pyspread/share/doc/manual/format_menu.md

 ## Format → Border width

-Choice box that changes cell border widthes.
+Choice box that changes cell border widths.
 The section Border choice box explains, which borders are affected.
 There are eleven different border widths.
 The first width is `0`, which means that no border is drawn.

 ----------